royzered/FactoryProjecto/README.md

-# FactoryProjecto

-Factory Management
+# Factory Management - Web App Project

-Backend built with .NET Core and Frontend with HTML, CSS & JavaScript.
+A factory management web application, Backend is .NET Core and Frontend built with HTML, CSS and JavaScript.